Route Comparison

 Add-Alternates

-This estimate will be refined as site investigation data becomes available.
-Items marked with risk are the primary sources of cost uncertainty.
+Both routes share these assumptions.
+The estimate will be refined as site investigation data becomes available.

 1. Clay subgrade assumed (Jory/Bellpine series), CBR 3–6 wet.
 No site-specific borings yet.